triamnetwork/triam-docs/docs/guides/concepts/multi-sig.md

 ---

 ## Transaction signatures
-Stellar uses **signatures** as authorization.
+Triam uses **signatures** as authorization.
 Transactions always need authorization from at least one public key in order to be considered valid.
 Generally, transactions only need authorization from the public key of the source account.

 Transaction signatures are created by cryptographically signing the transaction object contents with a secret key.
-Stellar currently uses the ed25519 signature scheme, but there's also a mechanism for adding additional types of public/private key schemes.
+Triam currently uses the ed25519 signature scheme, but there's also a mechanism for adding additional types of public/private key schemes.
 A transaction with an attached signature is considered to have authorization from that public key.